 - Programs and Services

-Energy East Pipeline Ltd. (a wholly-owned subsidiary of TransCanada Oil Pipelines Canada Ltd.) has proposed the TransCanada Energy East Pipeline Project, which is designed to transport crude oil approximately 4,500 kilometres (km) across Canada from Hardisty, Alberta to Saint John, New Brunswick (1,928 km of which would traverse Ontario).
-The proposed pipeline passes through Northwestern Ontario (Region 1), along the North Shore of Lake Superior (Region 2), up into Temiscamingue (Region 3), down through Lake Nipissing/Mattawa (Region 5) and out along the Ottawa Valley (Region 6) on its way into the province of Quebec.
+Energy East Pipeline Ltd. (a wholly-owned subsidiary of TransCanada Oil Pipelines Canada Ltd.) has proposed the TransCanada Energy East Pipeline Project which is designed to transport crude oil approximately 4,500 kilometres (km) across Canada from Hardisty, Alberta to Saint John, New Brunswick (1,928 km of which would traverse Ontario).
+The proposed pipeline would pass through Northwestern Ontario (Region 1), along the North Shore of Lake Superior (Region 2), up into Temiscamingue (Region 3), down through Lake Nipissing/Mattawa (Region 5) and out along the Ottawa Valley (Region 6) on its way into the province of Quebec.
 The MNO is working with TransCanada to ensure that meaningful consultation occurs for this extensive process.
-On September 22, 2014, the MNO announced that it signed a Communications and Engagement Funding Agreement (CEFA) with TransCanada.
+On September 22, 2014, the MNO announced that it had signed a Communications and Engagement Funding Agreement (CEFA) with TransCanada.
 The CEFA sets out the process for TransCanada to engage with the MNO through its consultation framework.

 Located approximately 40 kilometres west of Sudbury in Denison Township, KGHM International Ltd. (KGHM) is currently engaged in advanced exploration and development activities on the property more commonly known as the Victoria Mine.
 If developed, the Victoria Mine will produce ore containing copper, nickel, gold, platinum and palladium.
 The project will be developed in two phases.
 The first phase, recognized as advanced exploration, will include the sinking of two shafts for KGHM to conduct some underground drilling to confirm and document the mineral resource.
-If the Victoria Mine proves to be economically viable, KGHM will then file a mine closure plan with the Ontario Ministry of Northern Development and Mines initiating the second phase of the mine’s development.
-This second phase will also include KGHM finishing the required infrastructure for the Victoria Project to enter into production.
+If the Victoria Mine proves to be economically viable KGHM will then file a mine closure plan with the Ontario Ministry of Northern Development and Mines initiating the second phase of the mine’s development.
+This second phase will include KGHM finishing the required infrastructure for the Victoria Project to enter into production.
 The Victoria Project is estimated to contain 10.3 million tonnes of minable ore with an expected mine life of 10 years.
-If the project obtains all regulatory approvals and is feasible, KGHM anticipates that the Victoria Mine will commence production sometime in 2022 and will employ some 200 people.
+If the project obtains all regulatory approvals and is feasible KGHM anticipates that the Victoria Mine will commence production sometime in 2022 and will employ some 200 people.